 “There was the X-1, X-2, X-3, X-4, X-15, which were dates of contract but the X-4 was most advanced from Northrop.
 The DH108 went to .94 Mach but if you didn’t back off when it pitched and yawed and rolled… it would go divergent.

 “The X-3 Needle would dive at 1.06 but was unstable.
 The X-5 was the first sweep wing that went into the F111.
 We could sweep 20-60 degrees.”

 “The X-1A used hydrogen peroxide for steam to drive the LOX.
 It weighed not 12K lbs. loaded/6K lbs. empty, but 15K lbs. loaded/5K lbs. empty and could go 4 minutes [not 2.5 minutes].

 “On December 12, before the flight at 4:30 AM that morning I went duck hunting.
-I got home afterwards and my wife Glennis [for which the X-1 is named ‘Glamorous Glennis’] saw my bloodshot eyes from pulling Gs and she said, ‘What happened to you?’
+I got home afterward and my wife Glennis [for which the X-1 is named ‘Glamorous Glennis’] saw my bloodshot eyes from pulling Gs and she said, ‘What happened to you?’
 At 5 PM that day I gave a talk at the Army-Navy Club and got home at 1 am the next morning.”

 Q: What’s your favorite plane and your least favorite?

-[ It was a real treat, afterwards, to get his autograph for my son in front of a picture from the Mars Sojourner robot, powered by Java. “…from generation to generation.” ]
+[ It was a real treat, following his talk, to get his autograph for my son in front of a picture of the Mars Sojourner robot powered by Java. “…from generation to generation.” ]

 Bill Petro, your friendly neighborhood historian